laravel/docs/migrations.md

     php artisan migrate:fresh --seed

 > {note} The `migrate:fresh` command will drop all database tables regardless of their prefix.
 This command should be used with caution when developing on a database that is shared with other applications.

-<a name="check-status-of-migrations"></a>
-#### Check Status of Migrations

-If you want to check which migration files have been executed so far, you may manually check database table `migrations` or use artisan command `migrate:status`, which will show you the contents of that database table.

 <a name="tables"></a>
 ## Tables